A busy dog is a good dog.

 When filling the cube, make sure all the kibble goes into the holes around the central column.
 Otherwise, the kibble will just collect at the bottom of the column.
 Then, when the Cube gets rolled, all the collected kibble will come out at once.

 The Buster Cube does not work well on slippery, hard, surfaces (e.g. tile floors, wooden floors), because it will only slide on the floor, rather than roll.
 As a result, no food will come out.
-The Cube is good for carpeted surfaces and for outdoors.
+I use the Cube on carpeted surfaces and the backyard.

 5. Rhino Stuff & Chew

 This nice rubber chew ball has chambers all around, that we may fill with food.
 It is most effective to use wet food, such as sardines, or boiled chicken.
-Sardines work really well with my Shiba Inu, and he is extremely motivated to get it all out.
+Sardines work really well with my Shiba, and he is extremely motivated to get it all out.

 I normally give him one of these at night, for going into his crate.
 I also give him a Greenie to help clean his teeth.

 The Omega Treat Ball is a great kibble ball.
-It is easy to fill with Innova EVO Small Bite kibble, and the ball only releases a few pieces of kibble at a time.
-As a result, this toy engages my Shiba Inu for a good amount of time.
+It is easy to fill with kibble, and the ball only releases a few pieces of food at a time.
+As a result, this toy engages my Shiba for a good amount of time.

 If you are looking for more ideas, here is a list of other fun dog toys including chew toys, tug toys, balls, frisbees, and homemade toys.